chrisjdavie/leetcode_2025/to_revisit.md

 - got the right answer, but wasn't optimal
 - when optimizing, made 2 typos

-### l_0042_trapping_rain
-2025/04/21
-- Not solved yet, I got tied up in finding maxima and being confused

-2025/04/22
-- I got something very overcomplicated that worked, but I didn't think about it correctly.
-Classic working down a dead end.
-The Pythonic solution I came up with is nice though

 ----------------

 ### To revisit - coding details